louismullie/temp-data/markdown_final/febebfdc-d339-fe76-aefa-dccd4e1efef9.md

 ### Practice bulletin no. 181: prevention of Rh D alloimmunization [^cbec2c0d].
 Obstetrics and Gynecology (2017).
 Medium credibility.

-Prevention of Rh D alloimmunization — regional prevalence, disease burden without prophylaxis, and impact of immune globulin are detailed: prevalence of Rh D-negative individuals varies "from 5% in India to 15% in North America," and in countries without prophylaxis "14% of affected fetuses are stillborn and one half of live born infants suffer neonatal death or brain injury."
-The postpartum administration of Rh D immune globulin, "first introduced in the 1970s," "reduced the rate of alloimmunization in at-risk pregnancies from approximately 13–16% to approximately 0.5–1.8%," and "with the addition of routine antepartum administration" the risk "was further reduced to 0.14–0.2%."
-Despite efficacy, cases still occur "because of failure to follow established protocols."
+Prevention of Rh D alloimmunization — regional prevalence, disease burden without prophylaxis, and impact of immune globulin are detailed: prevalence of Rh D-negative individuals varies "from 5% in India to 15% in North America", and in countries without prophylaxis "14% of affected fetuses are stillborn and one half of live born infants suffer neonatal death or brain injury".
+The postpartum administration of Rh D immune globulin, "first introduced in the 1970s", "reduced the rate of alloimmunization in at-risk pregnancies from approximately 13–16% to approximately 0.5–1.8%", and "with the addition of routine antepartum administration" the risk "was further reduced to 0.14–0.2%".
+Despite efficacy, cases still occur "because of failure to follow established protocols".

 ---